CryptozombiesHQ/cryptozombie-lessons/de/2/7-storage.md

 1. Create a function called `feedAndMultiply`.
 It will take two parameters: `_zombieId` (a `uint`) and `_targetDna` (also a `uint`).
 This function should be `public`.

 2. We don't want to let someone else feed using our zombie!
 So first, let's make sure we own this zombie.
-Add a `require` statement to make sure `msg.sender` is equal to this zombie's owner (similar to how we did in the `createRandomZombie` function).
+Add a `require` statement to make sure `msg.sender` is equal to this zombie's owner (similar to how we did in the `createPseudoRandomZombie` function).

     > Note: Again, because our answer-checker is primitive, it's expecting `msg.sender` to come first and will mark it wrong if you switch the order.
 But normally when you're coding, you can use whichever order you prefer — both are correct.